Request Demo

 95%

 within 10 minutes.
-When human education or urgency review is required, the patient is connected or a callback is confirmed quickly.
+When a patient needs human education or urgency review, CareDesk connects them or confirms a callback quickly.

 Wrong appointment reduction